 Does Instacart Accept EBT?
 (Yes, Here’s Where)

 2020 has been a tremendous growth year for the online grocery shopping industry.
 With the surge of demand coming from consumers, grocery delivery services like Instacart started making the headlines.
-SNAP/EBT cardholders were left behind on the Instacart platform, but it was a matter of time before Instacart accepted EBT payments, given this population’s size.
+SNAP/EBT cardholders were left behind on the Instacart platform, but it was a matter of time before Instacart started accepting EBT payments, given the size of this population.

 So, does Instacart accept EBT?

 You can find the list of states that participate in the SNAP Online Purchasing Pilot Program at the USDA website.
 This is a great decision by Instacart to reach incremental consumers and provide EBT cardholders with access to same-day grocery delivery and pickup services.

 In this article, we’ll cover how to use EBT cards on Instacart and how to pay for additional charges like tips, delivery, and service fees.
-I’ll also share the list of eligible food items you can purchase using the SNAP/EBT benefits.
+We’ll also share the list of eligible food items you can purchase using your SNAP/EBT benefits.

 Just keep reading to find out more!